ASL-LEX/sign-as-a-service/README.md

   - Submit a pull request with a clear description of changes.

 By contributing, you help improve the platform and advance sign language research.
 Thank you for supporting Sign as a Service!

+### Deployment
+Deployment is hosted on an OpenStack virtual machine in the New England Research Cloud (NERC).
+A Portainer instance facilitates the management of Docker containers comprising the deployment.
+Updates to the deployment are seamlessly automated via GitHub Actions.